padiyodi/epicure-backend/README.md

 # Static folder
 In static folder there are 2 sub-folder 1.imges 2.assets
 save images in this foldder for required epicure-project,serve this file in API

+#DataBse
+In this used sql Databse the sql means the relation database,created multiple folder for API